systematic-magic/aop/front matter.rst

 		:sample:`Month Day, Year`

-	- Check that Month is spelled out, and Day and Year are presented in digits.
+	- Check that Month is spelled out, and Day and Year are presented as digits.
 Note that sigle Day digits should be preceeded by 0 (zero).

 	| 	`Example:`
 	|	June 02, 2017